 But now, as we come to the end of this investigation, I hope that you have found solid, clear, calming answers to stunt any confusion and quell (at least some of) your fears.

-What can you learn from this study?
-Read the Bible literally, seriously and reverently at all times!
+Read the Bible seriously, soberly and reverently at all times.
 For God’s Word promises that the divine wisdom He has sent to you is “life to those who find them and health to one’s whole body” (Proverbs 4:22).